Knolo

 Knolo wins

-Native Minds (File + Structure) store and index your docs, tables, and outputs.
+Native Minds (File and Structure) store and index docs, tables, transcripts, and agent outputs.
 Every agent reads from the same shared memory.
+Nothing resets.

 Manus runs in a cloud VM that resets between sessions.
-Reviewers consistently note context loss between tasks; long-lived memory is not its strength.
+Reviewers consistently note context loss between tasks; long-lived memory is not part of the design.

 Handles unstructured input and judgment

-Assistants and agents reason over your Minds, can call tools, run Python, and make decisions grounded in your knowledge.
+Assistants and agents reason over your Minds, call tools, run Python in a native sandbox, and make decisions grounded in your actual knowledge base, not a blank slate.

-Strong general reasoning for open-ended tasks — Manus is built around autonomous planning and tool use across browsing, code, and analysis.
+Strong general reasoning for open-ended one-shot tasks.
+Autonomous planning and tool use across browsing, code, and analysis in a single session.

 Agent-to-agent collaboration